oneapi-src/oneDNN/tests/benchdnn/doc/driver_conv.md

 ## Essence of Testing

-Intel MKL-DNN supports different data types, such as single-precision floating point (`mkldnn_f32`) and signed/unsigned integer of different length (`mkldnn_{s,u}{8,16,32}`).
+Intel MKL-DNN supports different data types, such as single-precision floating point (`mkldnn_f32`) and signed/unsigned integer of different lengths (`mkldnn_{s,u}{8,16,32}`).
 We need to cover all those cases with tests.
-It is essential to test real convolution sizes, because Intel MKL-DNN provides different optimizations depending on convolution parameters.
+It is essential to test real convolution sizes, because Intel MKL-DNN provides different optimizations depending on the convolution parameters.
 There is no single unified approach inside, so it would not be enough to test only a few convolutions (also known as unit tests).